Mindanao Advice

 IMG_9210

-Right across, I was captured by a set of visuals made by graphic designer and illustrator, Ms. Ingun Redalen White.
-This time, I got a feeling of mystery and loneliness.
-I love fashion and to see it integrated into dreamlike settings mesmerized me.
-The clever captions on each picture invited me to decipher the creator’s mind, but of course, I couldn’t really do it.
-That’s the core of a dream.
+Right across, I was captivated by a set of visuals made by graphic designer and illustrator Ms. Ingun Redalen White.
+This time, I felt a sense of mystery and loneliness.
+I love fashion, and seeing it integrated into dreamlike settings mesmerized me.
+The clever captions on each picture invited me to decipher the creator’s mind, but I couldn’t do it.
+That’s the essence of a dream.

 Title: "High tea in low places"